jonkrohn/NLP-with-LLMs/README.md

 * Jupyter Notebooks are directly supported for execution in [Google Colab](https://colab.research.google.com/)
 * `.py` files are for running at the command line (e.g., via [Paperspace](https://www.paperspace.com/) Core)

-N.B.: I endeavored to make the code clear, but it is intended to be accompanied by live instructions and so will not necessarily be self-explanatory.
+N.B.: Code is intended to be accompanied by live instructions and so it will not necessarily be self-explanatory.

 ### Repo Art